tgaillard1/infrastructureless_multi-agent/README.md

 ## Testing and Evaluation

 To run the test and evaluation code, you need a few additional dependencies.
-Run the following Poetry command from the `agents/data-science` directory to install them:
+Run the following Poetry command from the `infra_multiagent` directory to install them:
 ```bash
 poetry install --with=dev
 ```